cavellerson/Faceless/README.md

 FUTURE:

-There's plenty of room for development, using different components for each of the functions within the app.
-We can most definitely improve on its aesthetics and sorting functions to sort the posts.
-In the future, we'd like to also implement some type of community/location based post visability as well as dates/times for comments and randomly generated usernames for comments.
+There's plenty of room for development,

+Use different components for each of the functions within the app

+We can most definitely improve on its aesthetics and sorting functions to sort the posts

+In the future, we'd like to also implement some type of community/location based post visability as well as dates/times for comments and randomly generated usernames for comments

 When we get 100,000 posts per DAY, we will implement a feature that will render x more posts upon clicking see more

 Be able to link pictures online(easy work we'll do this quickly)

 Users cannot vote on a post that is just uploaded... we need to implement a live refresh

+Format the comment section so it is easier on the eyes

+change position of vote buttons

+button for dark mode

+click on the face in order to get new posts that allows you to see new posts/vote

 -Cavell W and Ryan F